 The fact that an organisation increases its accreditation work is not the same as the actual quality perceived by users - in this case, the students and the researchers.

-An alternative model
+09 An alternative and more transparent model

 Transparency is a powerful alternative to accreditations.
 However, it will require a lot of work, and internal discussions about the meaning and design of transparency.

-A Swedish perspective
+10 A Swedish perspective

 Accreditation is one of the marketing methods used by Lund University School of Economics and Management (LUSEM), Jönköping International Business School, School of Business, Economics and Law in Göteborg, Handelshögskolan in Stockholm, and some other universities and business schools in Sweden.
 Accreditation can be compared to the Nordic Swan Ecolabel - which by the way is administered by a government-owned company.
 The Ecolabel can probably today be said to by many be something of an "expected basic requirement", while accreditation is intended to signify that you belong to an elite of the world, in this case, Business schools.

-A Swedish case - Lund School of Economics and Management (LUSEM)
+11 A Swedish case - Lund School of Economics and Management (LUSEM)

 This picture was taken in the entrance hall at Lund School of Economics and Management (LUSEM) in September 2019.
 It signals that the accreditations are important for the school's management.
 It is something of a paradox that the more successful the Accreditation companies are, the higher will the percentage figure get.
-Thus in five years, maybe LUSEM belongs to the top 4% of all B-Schools.
+Thus in five years, maybe LUSEM belongs to the top 4% of all B-schools.

-How much information about accreditations should you find at a B-School website?
+How much information about accreditations should you find at a B-school website?
 The only information I have found so far, about the accreditation process at LUSEM you can read here.

 LUM Lund University Magazine.
 In addition to the monetary cost to the accreditation companies, there is extensive internal work.
 In issue 2019:4 of LUM is an interview with Kristina Eneroth , Vice-Dean at LUSEM, about LUSEM's accreditations.
 Question: "How many pages have you written on behalf of LUSEM to the accreditation institutes?"
 Reply by Kristina Eneroth: "It has become thousands over the years.
 I dare not count."
 Many other employees' time can be added to this.
 All this accreditation work has a significant alternative cost.

-Litterature references and Resources
+23 References and Resources

 - Huzzard T., Benner M., Kärreman M. editors (2017).
 'The Corporatization of the Business School: Minerva meets the Market'.
 Taylor & Francis |